 Laws and regulations to protect privacy, confidentiality and cultural sensitivity; ethical data sharing; strategies for de-identifying quantitative and qualitative data.

 Laws and regulations on how long data must be kept; assessing longer-term value at the end of the retention period.

 How to choose a good digital file format; the risks of hardware and software obsolescence; finding local protocols for managing non-digital data in print and physical formats.

-Understanding your storage options; the Monash Large Research Data Store, and how to get access to it; risks associated with personal storage media (CDs, DVDs, USBs, portable hard drives); assessing cloud storage options.
+Understanding your storage options; the Monash Large Research Data Store, and how to get access to it; risks associated with personal storage media (USBs, portable drives); assessing cloud storage options.